Migrate Linux to ZFS

 Create ZFS pool on the partition

-sudo zpool create -f -o ashift=12 -o autotrim=on -O acltype=posixacl -O xattr=sa -O atime=off -O relatime=off -O recordsize=256k -O dnodesize=disabled -O normalization=formD -O mountpoint=none -O canmount=off -O devices=off -O compression=zstd-3 ssd /dev/disk/by-partlabel/Linux
+sudo zpool create -f -o ashift=12 -o autotrim=on -O acltype=posixacl -O xattr=sa -O atime=off -O relatime=off -O recordsize=256k -O dnodesize=legacy -O normalization=formD -O mountpoint=none -O canmount=off -O devices=off -O compression=zstd-3 ssd /dev/disk/by-partlabel/Linux

 Please note!
 As of 2023-11-11 I have found a bug in openzfs that dnodesize=auto makes it impossible to reveive incremental backup, so I changed it form auto to disabled.
 If you have it enabled you can still take care and set -o dnodesize=legacy during creating datasets.
 It’s enough to set it to the root dataset, as the children datasets will inherit the setting.